We use Google Analytics in compliance with German Data Protection Law. The site gathers data for the sole purpose of improving its services.

 sponsored by the Institute on Behavior and Inequality

-The Institute on Behavior and Inequality (briq) announces the third Summer School in Behavioral Economics, to be held in Bonn, Germany, during the full week of June 28 – July 2, 2021.
+The Institute on Behavior and Inequality (briq) announces the fourth Summer School in Behavioral Economics, to be held in Bonn, Germany, during the full week of June 12 – 16, 2023.

 The purpose of the school is to introduce graduate students in economics to various cutting-edge research topics in behavioral economics.
-The co-organizers are Armin Falk, Botond Kőszegi, and Florian Zimmermann, who will lecture along with Andrei Shleifer, Lise Vesterlund and Uri Gneezy.
+The organizers are Botond Kőszegi and Florian Zimmermann, who will lecture along with Nava Ashraf, Lise Vesterlund, Nicola Gennaioli and George Loewenstein.
 Each faculty member will cover and discuss open questions in one broad recent research agenda in behavioral economics.
 The schedule will also include plenty of opportunities for students to discuss their ideas and research with faculty and fellow students, and for socializing.

 The focus of the summer school will not be on the foundations of behavioral economics, but on familiarizing students with recent developments.
 Hence, some familiarity with the main phenomena and models of behavioral economics — or a willingness to catch up beforehand by studying background readings — is expected.